chlobeau/moveAppHomeRange/README.md

 ### Output data

-No output is produced to be used in subsequent apps.
+App returns move2_loc, no additional output is produced to be used in subsequent apps.

 ### Artefacts